 - Make a payment with any windfall or uptick in income — Have you received a bonus at work?
 An inheritance?
 A hefty income-tax refund?
 Lottery winnings?
 (Hey, we can all dream.)
 These are all great opportunities to put a one-time lump sum toward your mortgage principal.

-- Refinance your mortgage to a lower rate — Refinancing your existing mortgage could result in a lower monthly payment amount.
-If you keep making the original higher payment amount, you will pay off the debt years sooner and pay less interest.
+- Refinance your mortgage to a lower rate — Refinancing your existing mortgage could result in a lower monthly payment amount if you refinance with a lower rate and the same term as what’s remaining on your current loan.
+You could also keep making the original higher payment amount, from your old loan which would help pay off your new loan sooner and pay less interest.

 - Refinance your mortgage to a shorter term — Alternatively, if you find that you’ve paid off about 10 years on a 30-year mortgage, refinance to a 15-year mortgage instead to get you closer to the end date.

 Like any other big decision, there are pros and cons.
 Consider the following:

 - You can potentially save thousands of dollars on the additional interest you’d pay over the course of the mortgage term.